Steps discography

-The discography of UK dance-pop group Steps, contains seven studio albums, seven compilation albums and thirty singles.
+The discography of UK dance-pop group Steps, contains seven studio albums, nine compilation albums, three EPs, five live albums, nine video albums, two remix albums, two boxsets, a hundred music videos and thirty-eight singles.

 Steps' debut single, "5,6,7,8" was released in 1997 and reached number fourteen on the UK Singles Chart and the track remains one of the highest selling singles never to reach the top 10 on the UK chart.
 Second single "Last Thing on My Mind" became their first UK top ten peaking at number six.
 "One for Sorrow", the next single, peaked at number two and was followed by their debut album, Step One, which debuted and peaked at number two on the UK Albums Chart and went on to become certified 5× Platinum by the British Phonographic Industry (BPI).
 The next single release was a double A-side "Heartbeat"/"Tragedy" released in November 1998 and peaked at number one in January 1999.
 The success of "Heartbeat"/"Tragedy" led to the release of the group's next single, "Better Best Forgotten" to be delayed by almost two months, but then peaked at number two.
 In July 1999, Steps released the first single from their next album, "Love's Got a Hold on My Heart" which was another number two hit in the UK.
 The group then released their second album, Steptacular, which peaked at number one and was eventually certified 4× Platinum.
 The group's follow-up singles "After the Love Has Gone", "Say You'll Be Mine"/"Better the Devil You Know", "Deeper Shade of Blue" and "When I Said Goodbye"/"Summer of Love" continued their top five run.
 In October 2000, Steps released their third album Buzz, reaching number 4 in the UK charts and being certified double platinum.
 Its lead single was "Stomp", their second number one single.
 The following single "It's the Way You Make Me Feel", reached number two and "Here and Now"/"You'll Be Sorry" peaked at number four.